Undernutrition, Agriculture and Public Provisioning

-Using quantitative techniques, this volume provides empirical evidence on the crucial role of public provisioning of food, water, sanitation and health care in reducing undernutrition in women and children in India.
-The linkages are cogently explored and connected to the Sustainable Development Goals.
+Using quantitative techniques, this volume provides empirical evidence on the crucial role of public provisioning of food, water, sanitation and health care in reducing undernutrition among women and children in India.
+The linkages are cogently explored and connected to the sustainable development goals.

-Key data comes from recent large secondary data at district, household and individual levels and the econometric methodologies are clearly explained.
-Taken as a whole, it highlights the effects of public provisioning on malnutrition and identifies the relative importance of agricultural growth in resolving the nutrition problems in rural areas of India.
+Key data comes from recent large secondary sources at district, household and individual levels and the econometric methodologies are clearly explained.
+Taken as a whole, it highlights the effects of public provisioning on malnutrition and identifies the relative importance of agricultural growth in resolving the nutrition problems in rural and semi-urban areas of India.

 List of Tables

 List of Appendices

 List of Contributors

 - Introduction: Nutritional Wellbeing of Women and Children in India

 - Child Underweight, Agricultural land productivity and Public Provisioning

 - Women’s BMI in Rural India: A comparison of Farm and Non-farm Households